masagrator/SaltyNX/README.md

 Created by: https://github.com/shinyquagsire23

 This fork includes many QoL improvements and beside plugins support also supports patches.

+Since 0.7.0 version NX-FPS and ReverseNX-RT is an intergral part of SaltyNX Core.
+This allows us to run them in 64-bit games not compatible with plugins.

 ![GitHub all releases](https://img.shields.io/github/downloads/masagrator/SaltyNX/total?style=for-the-badge)
 ---